awsdocs/amazon-athena-user-guide/doc_source/example-policies-workgroup.md

 "Resource": ["arn:aws:athena:us-east-1:123456789012:workgroup/test_workgroup"]
 ```

 For a complete list of Amazon Athena actions, see the API action names in the [Amazon Athena API Reference](https://docs.aws.amazon.com/athena/latest/APIReference/)\.
-For more information about IAM policies, see [Creating Policies with the Visual Editor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-visual-editor) in the *IAM User Guide*\.
+For more information about IAM policies, see [Creating policies with the visual editor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-visual-editor) in the *IAM User Guide*\.
 For more information about creating IAM policies for workgroups, see [Workgroup IAM Policies](workgroups-iam-policy.md)\.
 +  [Example Policy for Full Access to All Workgroups](#example1-full-access-all-wkgs)
 +  [Example Policy for Full Access to a Specified Workgroup](#example2-full-access-this-wkg)
 +  [Example Policy for Running Queries in a Specified Workgroup](#example3-user-access)